sdbeng/git-champs/Readme.md

 ## Git Champs
 ## Practice git commands
 ## Instructions
-Add your first name to this list in the class.md file by making a pull request to my repo.
-It helped me a ton a while ago!
-The more I practice, the more I feel I can use git in my job / projects.
-I hope you all have fun!
+You will be adding your first name to the list, specifically in the class.md file by making a pull request to my repo.
+If you get stack, research the output error and also look it up on google.

 ## Steps
 - Fork my repo